dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 ### Make aggregated service calls using the .NET SDK

-Most calls from the eShop front-end can be forwarded to a single back-end service by the API gateway.
-However, some scenarios require multiple back-end services to work together to complete a request from the front-end.
-In these cases, eShop uses the Web Shopping Aggregator service to mediate the work across different services.
-For example, when you add an item to your shopping basket:
+Most calls from the eShop front end can be forwarded to a single back-end service by the API gateway.
+Some scenarios, however, require multiple back-end services to work together to complete a request from the front end.
+For these more complex calls, eShop uses the Web Shopping Aggregator service to mediate the work across different services.
+Figure 4-x show the processing sequence of adding an item to your shopping basket:

 ![Update basket sequence diagram](./media/service-invocation/updatebasket.png)

+**Figure 4-x**.
+Update shopping basket sequence.

-In this example, the Web Shopping Aggregator service first retrieves the catalog items from the Catalog API to ensure that the updated basket items are still available from the catalog and contain the correct price.
-After the validation has succeeded, the Web Shopping Aggregator service saves the updated shopping basket by calling the Basket API.
+In the previous figure, the Web Shopping Aggregator service retrieves catalog items from the Catalog API.
+It must then validate the items are still available and contain the correct price.
+Next, the Web Shopping Aggregator service saves the updated shopping basket by calling the Basket API.

 Let's look at some code.
 The Web Shopping Aggregator service contains a `BasketController` that provides an endpoint for updating the shopping basket: